Uber Value Chain Analysis

 Each ride receipt includes a map and a GPS track.
 Customers can complain if their driver took a longer route to reach the destination.
 Uber is assessed to be prompt in issuing refunds in such situations.

 Uber Technologies Inc. Report contains a full version of Uber value chain analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces and McKinsey 7S Model on Uber.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Ansoff Matrix and McKinsey 7S Model on Uber.
 Moreover, the report contains analyses of Uber leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Uber marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Uber marketing strategy, ecosystem and addresses issues of corporate social responsibility.